 Against the orders given by his superiors in Japan, Sugihara began issuing the transit visas necessary for Jews to travel to Japan.
 These transit visas allowed Jewish individuals and families to travel through Japan in order to reach a new country where they would be safe from Nazi reach.

 Recalling his decision to flout his orders from Japan, Sugihara said, “I thought as follows.
 I can issue transit visas…by virtue of my authority as consul.
 I cannot allow these people to die, people who have come to me for help with death staring them in the eyes.
 Whatever punishment may be imposed on me, I know I should follow my conscience.”

 Japan closed the consulate office in Lithuania in July 1940 and transferred Sugihara to a position in Prague.
 Sugihara requested a month extension, during which time he issued 10-day transit visas for more than 2,000 Jews.

 Because of his bravery to defy the strict orders received from his superiors, Chiune Sugihara saved as many as 6,000 Jews from being captured by the Nazis.

-In 1985, a year before he died, Sugihara was declared Righteous Among the Nations by Yad Vashem, The Holocaust Martyrs’ and Heroes Remembrance Authority in Israel, for the great risk he took and the thousands of lives he saved.
+In 1984, Sugihara was declared Righteous Among the Nations by Yad Vashem, The Holocaust Martyrs’ and Heroes Remembrance Authority in Israel, for the great risk he took and the thousands of lives he saved.